Breaching the light barrier without paradoxes

-Therefore, for a frame with $(1-uv) < 0$, we have $t' <0$.
-However, as postulated before, for a frame with $(1-uv) < 0$, the past-pointing tachyon worldline can be represented as an infinite sum of future-pointing tachyon worldlines using the $\zeta$-function regulatization.
+When $(1-uv) < 0$, $A$ will see the signal traveling backwards in-time.
+However, as postulated before, in $A$'s frame with $(1-uv) < 0$, the past-pointing tachyon worldline can be represented as an infinite sum of future-pointing tachyon worldlines using the $\zeta$-function regularization.
 These worldlines can be inferred from Eq. (\ref{zsum}) and are given by\footnote{$T-$Tail, $H-$Head}